 Information about emergency response procedures is provided at the beginning of each semester at student orientation, and it is re-emphasized throughout the year on a campus-wide basis as other relevant advisories are issued.
-Information on how to receive emergency notifications is also located in the campus closure policy, which is provided electronically to the entire campus community on an annual basis.
-Furthermore, the campus emergency management website provides information and instructions about hazards that are likely to affect campus.
+Information on how to receive emergency notifications is also located in the campus closure policy, j.

-j.
 Statement Addressing Testing Emergency Response